confluentinc/ksql/docs-md/concepts/queries/index.md

 - [Pull Queries](pull.md) enable you to look up information at a point in time.
 - [Push Queries](push.md) enable you to subscribe to a result as it changes in real-time.
-You can subscribe to the output of any query, including those that returns a stream or a materialized aggregate table.
+You can subscribe to the output of any query, including those that return a stream or a materialized aggregate table.

 ksqlDB supports both kinds of queries by using SQL over its REST API.
 Combining them enables you to build powerful real-time applications.